Renkert/CodeIgniter-Fresh/README.md

 It should work on 5.3.7 as well, but we strongly advise you NOT to run such old versions of PHP, because of potential security and performance issues, as well as missing features.
-So, talk to the clients, these versions should normally not served anylonger.
+So, talk to the clients, these versions should not be offered and used anymore.

 ## License